erwin314/azure-wireguard/README.md

 # Intro

 This readme describes how to create a network in Azure with a WireGuard based gateway to an on premise corporate network.
 The gateway VM does not have any persistent disks.
-It will reimage itself every week, ensuring the usage of the latest Ubunutu image and packages.
+It will reimage itself every week, ensuring the usage of the latest linux image and packages.

 The following sections can be used to create all the parts needed.